-CPCAB Level 4 Diploma in Integrative Counselling
+CPCAB Level 4 Diploma in Therapeutic Counselling

 This training is delivered by experienced counsellors, tutors and supervisors, working in the field of counselling and psychotherapy, who will accompany you through your journey on this integrative training.
 At the end of the diploma you will be confident with a wide range of client issues, working within an agency setting; assessing and working with risk, making appropriate and timely referrals, and working within an integrative theoretical framework.

 Our diploma level training is not just a theoretical based course; it is deeply experiential leading to a process of change and transformation necessary for working with clients at relational depth.
 We endeavour to create a warm and safe environment where you can reflect, express and create.

 This course is relational in nature; the relationship being at the heart of the encounter.
 You will gain a deeper grounding in: psychodynamic, person-centred and existential theories whilst working with the creative arts to facilitate your own journey of growth and exploration supporting you to make the unconscious, conscious.
 Our tutors are all integrative in their own training.

 Additionally, in year 2, you will learn the essentials of trauma-informed practice, how to identify trauma, the impact on the nervous system and skills to stabilise and regulate for safe practice.